First Battle of Loc Ninh: Battle of Loc Ninh

 On 6 November, the 1/26th Infantry moved to a new firebase northeast of Loc Ninh and began probing east towards where the 272nd Regiment was believed to be regrouping.
 The 1/18th Infantry returned to Quần Lợi and the 2/12th Infantry was redeployed to Sông Bé.
 Part of the 2/28th Infantry remained at its firebase at Loc Ninh airstrip.

 On the morning of 7 November, with Company A remaining to guard their firebase, the rest of 1/26 Infantry left to patrol a dirt road bordered by a rubber plantation.
 At 13:05, the column moved into the rubber trees and the lead company was quickly ambushed by VC from the 3rd Battalion, 272nd Regiment in the plantation while small arms and machine gun fire raked the column on the road.
-VC fire killed Colonel Arthur Stigall, the battalion commander and his command group, wounded two company commanders and disable most of their radios.
+VC fire killed Colonel Arthur Stigall, the battalion commander and his command group, wounded two company commanders and disabled most of their radios.
 Company D was at the rear of the column and its commander Captain Raymond H. Dobbins was able to maneuver troops to prevent the VC from outflanking the column.
-Captain Dobbins assumed temporary command of the battalion, calling in air and artillery strikes to cover the unit as it withdrew to a more defensible position.
+Dobbins assumed temporary command of the battalion, calling in air and artillery strikes to cover the unit as it withdrew to a more defensible position.
 After an hour the VC broke contact, with 66 killed.
 US losses were 18 killed and 22 wounded.
-For his actions in this engagement Sergeant Robert F. Stryker of Company C was posthumously awarded the Medal of Honor.
-The reinforcements swing the momentum of the fight and with no further VC activity Major General Hay concluded that the VC had disengaged and retreat to its sanctuaries across the border in Cambodia.
+For their actions in this engagement Sergeant Robert F. Stryker of Company C was posthumously awarded the Medal of Honor and Company C first sergeant Pascal Poolaw was posthumously awarded the Silver Star.
+The reinforcements swung the momentum of the fight and with no further VC activity Hay concluded that the VC had disengaged and retreat to its sanctuaries across the border in Cambodia.